jarviscanada/jarvis_data_eng_RuijieLi/sql/readme.md

   )
 ```

-###### List all members who have recommended another member, without duplicates, sorted by last name then by first name
+###### Question 17: List all members who have recommended another member, without duplicates, sorted by last name then by first name
 ```SQL
 SELECT
   DISTINCT members.firstname,